 While you might think the more you pay for a tour, the more impact it will have, a more expensive tour may have less impact because it has fewer connections to local organizations.

 2. Watch out for Grand Promises

 As much as you want to think you're "changing the world," the reality is you're giving a small boost to an organization that needs a hand.
 Be mindful of marketing that promises more.

 3. Don't be swayed by pictures of children

 It's great to help children, but if you're looking at a brochure that tugs at your heartstrings rather than demonstrates what impact you're making, be wary.

 Is this organization of change hoping to capitalize on your skills, or does it just need your money?
 Take heed if it doesn't care about what capabilities you have.

 According to a study by the Adventure Travel Trade Organization, the most popular volunteer programs offer the opportunity to work with children, support education, protect the environment, create local jobs, and assist clean water projects.

 While the popular voluntourism destinations are in Asia, Africa and Latin America, it's also possible to assist NGOs in cities such as New Orleans and Orlando.
-Some hotels in Denver, like the Four Seasons Hotel Denver, have been known to offer a discount to guests willing to spend half a day working with charity.
+Some hotels in Denver have been known to offer a discount to guests willing to spend half a day working with charity.